Improved integer programming models for simple assembly line balancing and related problems: Conclusions

 \section{Conclusions}

-We have proposed two new formulations of the precedence constraints for the SALBP, and shown that one of them dominates, to the best of our knowledge, the precedence constraints proposed in the literature.
-They are applicable to other assembly line balancing problems with precedence constraints.
-We have further given a variable conversion under which the model for the SALBP using impulse variables implies the model using step variables when using the newly proposed precedence constraints and the strengthened station limits.
-Comparing the new and existing models, we have provided a complete classification of the relationships between the models currently existing in the literature.
+We have proposed an improved formulation of the precedence constraints and the station limits for the SALBP, and shown that they theoretically dominate other constraints proposed in the literature.
+They are applicable to related assembly line balancing problems with similar constraints.
+Comparing the new and existing models, we have provided a classification of the relationships between models using impulse variable used in the literature.

-An experimental evaluation corroborates the theoretical comparison.
-The newly proposed precedence constraints can improve upon the constraints of \textcite{Patterson.Albracht/1975} and \textcite{Bowman/1960}, finding and proving more solutions optimal, and finding more best values.
-A conservative statistical test shows that the improvement of the solution value is significant, with one exception for SALBP-1, where the newly proposed constraints and those of \textcite{Bowman/1960} have to be considered practically equivalent.
+Computational experiments confirm the theoretical comparison.
+The proposed precedence constraints can improve upon the constraints of \textcite{Patterson.Albracht/1975} and \textcite{Bowman/1960}, finding and proving the optimality of more solutions, and finding more best values.
+A conservative statistical test shows that the improvement of the solution value is significant.

+Two case studies on the UALBP-1 and the BPP-P indicate that the conclusions for the SALBP also apply to related problems, which further highlights the importance of the proposed models.